SPF-Open/Parser/Readme.md

 ## 📦 Description

-Parser used in the varionus web projects (Svelte) of the SPF-Open organization.
+Parser used in the various web projects (Svelte) of the SPF-Open organization.
 (SPF-Finances -> P&O -> Testing team)

 It supports the following parsing and transformation:
 | From |extension| To | Implementation |